 Station Approach Road,

-Built for and operated by Capitol and Provincial News Theatres (later to become Classic Cinemas), the News Theatre, Waterloo Station opened in the late-Summer 1934 and it was open daily from 9am until 11pm.
+Built for and operated by Capitol and Provincial News Theatres (later to become the Classic Cinemas chain), the News Theatre Waterloo Station opened in the late-Summer 1934 and it was open daily from 9am until 11pm.
 It was the second newsreel theatre to be opened at a mainline railway station in London (Victoria Station had the other which was opened a year earlier, also operated by Capitol and Provincial).

 Located at the end of the main concourse of Waterloo Railway Station beside the entrance to Platform 1, the facade was a striking example of Art Moderne style with sweeping curves and stylised 1930’s Deco signage.
 The paybox was at concourse level and patrons walked up an open staircase (the railway station roof protected from the elements).
 Inside the auditorium its most unique feature was the projection system that was acheived by having the projection booth up in the centre of the ceiling and beaming the picture onto the screen via a series of mirrors (in later years a conventional screen and projection system was installed).
 The cinema had no toilet facilities and patrons had to ask permission for a pass-out to go to the public toilets on the railway station concourse.